Voor Nederlands, klik hier.

-The brain is like a muscle and it needs a variety in stimulus.
-After studying, course or some major work, the brain can feel ‘full” and tired.
-It has to rearrange all knowledge and experiences which have been stored on the temporary drive of the brain.
+The brain is like a muscle, and it needs a variety of stimuli.
+After studying, following a course, or doing some deep mental work, the brain can feel ‘full” and tired.
+It has to rearrange all knowledge and experiences stored on the brain’s temporary drive (your random access memory drive).

-The first step is give your brain a rest.
-This is best done by some good nights of sleep.
-What helps me to rest the brain (and to be more receptive to learn new things) is to laugh.
+The first step is to give your brain a rest.
+This is best done with some good nights of sleep.
+What helps me to rest my brain (and to be more receptive to learning new things) is to laugh.
 Ask someone (preferably a child) to tell you a joke or watch a comedy.
 Another possibility to rest the brain is to do sports or take a walk.

-When the brain has rested enough you can take step 2.
+When the brain has rested enough, you can take step 2.
 This is actually to find out what you want and what to do next.
 I wrote a blog about this which you might want to read and make a lifeline for yourself.
 Stand still to see where you have been and where you’re going.
-The key then is to write down some goals you have and how you are going to realize them (and preferably by what date).
+The key is to write down your goals and how you will realize them (and preferably by what date).
 One of my goals is to finally learn blind typing.
-For this I will have to follow a course.
-Since I know what I want to achieve enables me to be more receptive to learn new skills.
+For this, I will have to follow a course.
+Since I know what I want to achieve enables me to be more receptive to learning new skills.

-Step 3 is to make a decision and to take action.
-This can also mean to go on a vacation or to a wellness resort.
-When choosing to follow a course you might think that standard classroom education can be dull for the mind.
+Step 3 is to make a decision and take action.
+This can also mean going on a vacation or to a wellness resort.
+When choosing to follow a course, you might think that standard classroom education can be dull for the mind.
 Studies have shown that students are more receptive to new knowledge when they’re in a flow.
-This is when you’re acting based on your own capacities.
+This is when you’re acting based on your own character strengths.
 Being in flow gives energy and shining eyes.
-What helps to be in a flow?
-Interaction between the teacher/trainer and the audience.
-He or she invites you to participate so you can relate, imagine, visualize and feel the input as to just downloading knowledge.
-So look for courses and facilitators who can help you to get in this flow, who tell stories you can relate to when they demonstrate a concept.
-I’ve been to some courses were we had to dance.
-This for sure resulted in flow!

-Perhaps you’re too tired to listen and watch the black- or smartboard in class.
-An alternative can be to study in a digital environment.
-I enjoy following courses on www.udemy.com and there are a lot of interesting webinars to participate in.
+Perhaps you’re too tired to listen and watch the black- or smartboard in a classroom.
+An alternative can be an online class.
+I enjoy following courses on www.udemy.com, and there are a lot of interesting webinars to participate in.

-As said before, the brain needs a variety in stimulus.
+As said before, the brain needs a variety of stimuli.
 Step 5 is to do something unexpected or spontaneous once in a while.
-Go visit someone you haven’t seen for a long time bring a cake and just listen.
+Go visit someone you haven’t seen for a long time, bring a cake, and just listen.
 Be curious.
 Walk in that alley you’d normally not enter going to work.
-Look around and look up to see the windows, the roofs and the sky.
+Look around and look up to see the windows, the roofs, and the sky.
 Slow down, listen to yourself and listen to others.